Sustainability at SAU

 Faculty, staff, students, and university administrators lead SAU's sustainability initiatives and promote stewardship of the natural environment.

 The Sustainability Committee's research and recommendations – whether focused on solar energy or a campus energy and savings analysis – aims to decrease the university's environmental impact.
-The committee is igniting discussion and action by hosting projects and events, such as the 2021 Earth Day Waste Sort.
-And it encourages each student and employee to commit to reducing their impact on the environment by signing the Sustainability Pledge.
+The committee is igniting discussion and action by hosting projects and events, and it encourages each student and employee to commit to reducing their impact on the environment by signing the Sustainability Pledge.

 Ambrose students and employees who want to participate in the discussion and planning of future sustainability initiatives are welcome to join the committee.
 Contact Professor Amy Blair, PhD, or Assistant Professor Dennis Tarasi, PhD, co-chairs of the Sustainability Committee.